freeorion/freeorion-assets/README.md

 Contribute
 ----------

+Pull requests to this repository are rejected by default.
 To contribute to the FreeOrion project please refer to our [How to Help] page.

 License
 -------